-- 1.1 "Act" means the Competition Act 89 of 1998, as amended; - 1.2 "Commission" means the Competition Commission of South Africa, a statutory body, established in terms of section 19 of the Act, with its principal place of business at Building C, Mulayo Building, the Dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.3 "Commissioner" means the Commissioner of the Competition Commission, appointed in terms of section 22 of the Act; - 1.4 "Consent Agreement" means this agreement duly signed and concluded between the Commission and C. Sanua CC t/a Naturally Yours Weleda Pharmacies; - 1.5 "Consumer Protection Regulations" means the Consumer and Customer Protection and National Disaster Management Regulations and Directions published in Government Gazette No 43116 on 19 March 2020; - 1.6 "Tribunal" means the Competition Tribunal of South Africa, a statutory body, established in terms of section 26 of the Act, with its principal place of business at
+- 1.1 "Act" means the Competition Act 89 of 1998, as amended; - 1.2 "Commission" means the Competition Commission of South Africa, a statutory body, established in terms of section 19 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.3 "Commissioner" means the Commissioner of the Competition Commission, appointed in terms of section 22 of the Act; - 1.4 "Consent Agreement" means this agreement duly signed and concluded between the Commission and Demoney; - 1.5 "Consumer Protection Regulations" means the Consumer and Customer Protection and National Disaster Management Regulations and Directions published in Government Gazette No 43116 on 19 March 2020;

-- Building C, Mulayo Building, the Dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.7 "Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals" means the directive issued by the Tribunal on 6 April 2020; and - 1.8 "Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals" means the Regulations on Competition Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals published in Government Gazette No 43205 on 3 April 2020. - 1.9 "Weleda Pharmacies" means C. Sanua CC trading as Naturally Yours Weleda Pharmacies, with registration number 2014/116619/07.
-Weleda Pharmacy is situated at 453 Main Road, Bryanston, Johannesburg;
+- 1.6 "Domoney" means Domoney Brothers Bloemfontein (Pty) Ltd, a company duly incorporated in accordance with the laws of the Republic of South Africa with its principal place of business at 23 Fritz Stockenstrom Street, New East End, Bloemfontein, South Africa; - 1.7 "Tribunal" means the Competition Tribunal of South Africa, a statutory body, established in terms of section 26 of the Act, with its principal place of business at Building C, Mulayo Building, the dti Campus, 77 Meintjies Street, Sunnyside, Pretoria, Gauteng; - 1.8 "Tribunal Directive for Covid-19 Excessive Pricing Complaint Referrals" means the directive issued by the Tribunal on 6 April 2020; and - 1.9 "Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals" means the Regulations on Competition Tribunal Rules for COVID-19 Excessive Pricing Complaint Referrals published in Government Gazette No 43205 on 3 April 2020.

-2. BACKGROUND AND CONTEXT
+2 BACKGROUND AND CONTEXT

-- 2.1 On 15 March 2020, the Minister of Co-operative Governance and Traditional Affairs ("COGTA") declared a State of National Disaster in the Republic of South Africa which declaration was published in Government Notice No. 313 of Government Gazette No. 430096. - 2.2 On 18 March 2020, the Minister of COGTA issued regulations ("Disaster Management Regulations") published in Government Notice No. 318 of Government Gazette no. 43107, regarding the steps necessary to prevent an escalation of the disaster or to alleviate, contain and minimize the effects of the disaster.
+- 2.1 On 15 March 2020, given the magnitude and severity of the COVID-19 outbreak which had been declared a global pandemic by the World Health Organisation (WHO) and classified as a national disaster by the Head of the National Disaster Management Centre, the Minister of Co- operative Governance and Traditional Affairs ("COGTA") declared a State of National Disaster in the Republic of South Africa which declaration was published in Government Notice No. 313 of Government Gazette No. 430096. - 2.2 On 18 March 2020, the Minister of COGTA issued regulations ("Disaster Management Regulations") published in Government Notice No. 318 of Government Gazette no. 43107, regarding the steps necessary to prevent an escalation of the disaster or to alleviate, contain and minimize the effects of the disaster.
 These regulations were made in terms of section 27(2) of the Disaster Management Act, 1957 (Act No. 57 of 2002) ("Disaster Management Act").
-Paragraph 10(6) of the Disaster Management Regulations. ("Disaster Management Regulations") authorised the Minister of Trade and Industry to, inter alia, issue directions to protect consumers from excessive, unfair, unreasonable or unjust pricing of goods and services during the national state of disaster. - 2.3 On 19 March 2020, the Minister of Trade and Industry published the Consumer Protection Regulations.
-The purpose of the Consumer Protection
+Paragraph 10(6) of the Disaster Management Regulations ("Disaster Management Regulations") authorised the Minister of Trade and Industry to, inter alia, issue directions to protect consumers from excessive, unfair, unreasonable or unjust pricing of goods and services during the national state of disaster.

-Regulations is to promote concerted conduct to prevent an escalation of the national disaster and to alleviate, contain and minimise the effects of the national disaster and to protect consumers and customers from unconscionable, unfair, unreasonable, unjust or improper commercial practices during the national disaster.

-2.4 In relation to excessive pricing, the Consumer Protection Regulations states the following:
+- 2.3 On 19 March 2020, the Minister of Trade and Industry published the Consumer Protection Regulations.
+The purpose of the Consumer Protection Regulations is to promote concerted conduct to prevent an escalation of the national disaster and to alleviate, contain and minimise the effects of the national disaster and to protect consumers and customers from unconscionable, unfair, unreasonable, unjust or improper commercial practices during the national disaster. - 2.4 In relation to excessive pricing, the Consumer Protection Regulations states the following: